National Highway 1D (India, old numbering): Geography

-Between Fotu La pass and Leh, a government checkpoint is stationed in the village of Khalatse.

-Dras, located some 170 km from Srinagar at elevation of 3249 m, is the first major village over the Zoji La pass.
+Dras, located some 170 km from Srinagar at elevation of 3249 m, is the first major village east of the Zoji La pass.
 The village is inhabited by a population of mixed Kashmiri and Dard origins, having a reputation of being the second coldest permanent inhabited spot in the world after Siberia, with temperatures dropping to -45 C.

+After Dras, the road follows the Dras River valley up to Kargil and then takes Wakha Rong valley till Fotu La.
+After that, it follows branch valleys of the Indus River valley which meet Indus near Khalatse.
+The government runs a checkpost at Khalatse.